lorenzosinisi/sanskrit/README.md

 Dog's age is unknown
 ```

-In this example, the DSL code describes a person named Lorenzo with a surname "sinisi" and an age of 28.
-Lorenzo is from Germany and speaks Italian.
+In this example, the DSL code describes a person named Person with a surname "sinisi" and an age of 28.
+Person is from Germany and speaks Italian.
 The DSL code assigns the result of the `surname_of($sinisi)` function to the variable `$surname`.
 It then checks if `$surname` is equal to "ciao".
 Additionally, it ensures that `$x` is not equal to "Duck".
 Finally, it checks if the attribute "age" does not exist for the entity "Dog".

 Please note that this DSL code is an example, and the actual implementation or usage may vary depending on the specific DSL interpreter or framework used.